mikolasan/mikolasan.github.io/src/markdown/make/designing-a-robot.md

 First of all, even before using the battery in any way, we should think about charging it.
 Here's a [battery charger](https://www.adafruit.com/product/259) from Adafruit based on [MCP73833](https://cdn.sparkfun.com/assets/b/a/7/6/8/MCP73833Datasheet.pdf) (evaluation board [doc](https://ww1.microchip.com/downloads/en/DeviceDoc/51626a.pdf)).
 For a second I thought that I found cheaper option - [MCP73831](https://ww1.microchip.com/downloads/en/DeviceDoc/MCP73831-Family-Data-Sheet-DS20001984H.pdf) on Digi-Key in a 5-lead SOT-23 package, but it consumes 4x times less current during charging which means that it's going to charge much slower and has less indication signals.
 The datasheet provides PCB layout example.

-Old alternative for these chips is [MAX1555](https://datasheets.maximintegrated.com/en/ds/MAX1551-MAX1555.pdf).
+Old alternative for these chips is [MAX1555](https://datasheets.maximintegrated.com/en/ds/MAX1551-MAX1555.pdf) and [TP4056](https://dlnmh9ip6v2uc.cloudfront.net/datasheets/Prototyping/TP4056.pdf).

 ![](./battery-charger-typical-application.png)